jahunter767/Single-GPU-Passthrough/README.md

     [win10](./hooks/qemu.d/win10), [win10-gpu](./hooks/qemu.d/win10-gpu) and
     [vm-net](./hooks/network.d/vm-net).

- 6. Edit the VM configuration to include the pci devices you plan to passthrough.
+ 6. Clone the VM without cloning the boot image (right click the VM in Virtual Machine Manager then select clone and uncheck the box beside the boot image) then edit the cloned VM configuration to include the pci devices you plan to passthrough and remove any virtualized graphical outputs/devices.

     At this point the hardware should be passed through successfully if everything was configured properly.
 There will be a delay before any